technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Hands-on lab/HOL step-by step - SAP plus extend and innovate with Data and AI.md

     ![The Manage alerts blade displays with the Max of predOffset alert set for the condition of above 70 (this is lower than the gauge value of 71) with notifications at most once an hour.
 The Use Microsoft Power Automate to trigger additional actions link is highlighted.](media/opbi_setupalert.png "Setup alert")

-7. A new web browser tab opens displaying an overview of a Power Automate Template.
+7. You may see a new web browser tab open displaying an overview of a Power Automate Template.
 Select **Try it now** beneath the **Trigger a flow with a Power BI data-driven alert**.
 Sign in if required.

     ![A portion of a web page displays with the Try it now button highlighted beneath the Trigger a flow with a Power BI data-driven alert.](media/pa_tryitnow.png "Try Power Automate flow")

+8. Briefly switch back to the **Manage alerts** pane on the Alerting Dashboard tab of the web browser and select **Save and close**.
+Return to the Power Automate flow tab.

-8. On the Trigger a flow with a Power BI data-driven alert screen, select **Sign in** on the **This flow will connect to field**.
+9. On the Trigger a flow with a Power BI data-driven alert screen, select **Sign in** on the **This flow will connect to field**.
 Once signed in, select **Continue**.

     ![The Trigger a flow with a Power BI data-driven alert screen displays with the sign in and Continue button highlighted.](media/pa_triggerflowconnection.png "Sign in and Continue")

-9. In the flow designer, in the When a data driven alert is triggered step, expand the Alert Id field, and select **Max of predOffset**.
+10. In the flow designer, in the When a data driven alert is triggered step, expand the Alert Id field, and select **Max of predOffset**.

     ![The When a data driven alert is triggered step displays with the Alert Id drop down expanded and the Max of predOffset value is selected.](media/pa_alert_maxofpredoffset.png "Alert selection")

-10. Select **+ New step**, and search for `send email`.
+11. Select **+ New step**, and search for `send email`.
 From the results select **Send an email (V2) - Office 365 Outlook**.

     ![The Choose an operation step displays with send email entered in the search box.
 The Send an email (V2) item is selected from the list of results.](media/pa_sendemail_action_search.png "Send an email action")

-11. The step will transform to a Send an email (V2) step.
+12. The step will transform to a Send an email (V2) step.
 It will automatically connect to Office 365 using the signed in user account, this will only take a moment.
 In the **To** field, enter your email address.

     ![The Send an email (V2) step displays with the email field filled out.](media/pa_sendemail_emailfield.png "Email field")

-12. Select the **Subject** text box and the Dynamic content pane will display.
+13. Select the **Subject** text box and the Dynamic content pane will display.
 Select **Alert title**.

     ![The Send an email (V2) step displays with the cursor in the Subject field.
 The Dynamic content pane displays with the Alert title option selected.](media/pa_sendemail_titlefield.png "Email subject")

-13. Select the **Body** text box and in the Dynamic content pane select **Tile URL**.
+14. Select the **Body** text box and in the Dynamic content pane select **Tile URL**.

     ![The Send an email (V2) step displays with the cursor in the Body field.
 The Dynamic content pane displays with the Tile URL option selected.](media/pa_sendemail_body.png)

-14. At the bottom of the flow designer select **Save**.
+15. At the bottom of the flow designer select **Save**.

     ![The flow designer displays with the save button highlighted.](media/pa_flow_save.png "Save flow")

-15. An email is sent to the email address from the trigger.
+16. An email is sent to the email address from the trigger.

     ![A notification email is displayed with the subject of Max of predOffset and a URL in the body of the email.](media/pa_notificationemail.png "Notification email")